bdwyertech/newrelic-rabbitmq-agent/README.md

 ## Installation
 * Clone this project into a directory on the target machine.
 We like /data/newrelic-rabbitmq-agent
 * Copy `template-newrelic-plugin.yml` to `newrelic-plugin.yml`
-* Replace `YOUR_LICENCE_KEY_HERE` with your newrelic licence key and `SERVER_NAME_HERE` with the name you'd like to see in your NewRelic dashboard.
+* Replace `YOUR_LICENCE_KEY_HERE` with your NewRelic licence key and `SERVER_NAME_HERE` with the name you'd like to see in your NewRelic dashboard.
-* Adjust the management_api_url setting if you're using a different port (RabbitMQ 3.0 uses port 15672) or authentication details.
+* Adjust the `management_api_url` setting if you're using a different port (RabbitMQ 3.0 uses port 15672) or authentication details.
 You can check the management agent is running by issuing a `curl -i <management_api_url>` if you're having problems.
 Note that the management API requires erlang R14A.
 * In your chosen directory run:

         $ bundle install